FahmidaLisha/OIBSIP/README.md

 ## Dataset

-The Iris dataset is directly available from `sklearn.datasets`, so no external download is required.

-The dataset contains 150 samples with four features:
+The project uses the **Unemployment in India** dataset.

+The dataset contains unemployment and labour market information for different regions of India over multiple time periods.

+The main variables include:

-- Sepal Length
+- Region
-- Sepal Width
+- Date
-- Petal Length
+- Frequency
+- Estimated Unemployment Rate
-- Petal Width
+- Estimated Employed
+- Estimated Labour Participation Rate

 ## Project Workflow

-1. Load the Iris dataset
+1. Load the unemployment dataset
 2. Create a Pandas DataFrame
-3. Perform Exploratory Data Analysis (EDA)
+3. Inspect the dataset shape and structure
-4. Check dataset shape and data types
+4. Check data types
 5. Check for missing values
+6. Clean column names
+7. Convert the Date column to datetime format
-6. Generate descriptive statistics
+8. Generate descriptive statistics
-7. Visualize feature distributions using pairplots
-8. Create box plots for each feature
-9. Analyze the most discriminative features
+9. Calculate region-wise average unemployment rates
+10. Analyze month-wise unemployment trends
+11. Compare unemployment rates for at least three regions
+12. Identify the top 10 regions with the highest average unemployment rate
+13. Analyze correlations between unemployment, employment and labour participation
+14. Create a correlation heatmap
-10. Split the dataset into training and testing sets
+15. Split the data into pre-COVID and post-COVID periods
-11. Scale the features
-12. Train Logistic Regression
-13. Train K-Nearest Neighbours (KNN)
-14. Evaluate both models
-15. Compare model performance
-16. Select the best-performing model
+16. Calculate mean unemployment rates for both periods
+17. Compare pre-COVID and post-COVID unemployment rates
+18. Analyze the impact of COVID-19 on unemployment
+19. Draw conclusions from the analysis

+## Data Cleaning

+The dataset was cleaned before performing the analysis.

+The cleaning process included:

+- Removing unnecessary spaces from column names
+- Checking for missing values
+- Handling missing observations where necessary
+- Converting the Date column into datetime format
+- Sorting the data chronologically

 ## Exploratory Data Analysis

-EDA was performed to understand the structure and distribution of the dataset.
+EDA was performed to understand regional and temporal patterns in unemployment.

 The analysis included: